-You may choose for all your third parties to be compliant with ISO 27001, or align with the NIST risk management framework.
+You may choose for all your third parties to be compliant with ISO 27001, or align with the NIST risk management framework as part of your vendor compliance checklist.
 If so, you’ll need to write this plainly in your contract.
 Keep in mind that requirements like these will likely impact your vendors’ budgets, as many will need to hire a consultant to help build a security program that satisfies the controls.

 3. Require your vendors to notify you when they experience a security incident.

-Cybersecurity best practices dictate that you create a procedure for your third parties to notify you in an event of an incident that affects their organization and/or your data.
+Cybersecurity best practices dictate that you create a procedure for your third parties to notify you in the event of an incident that affects their organization and/or your data.
 Usually it’s a written procedure developed by an outside organization outlining who the third party is to contact if a security breach does occur.
-The first party is responsible for ensuring the vendor has the right procedures in place, accurate contact information, and a timeline of when that communication will happen.
+The first party is responsible for ensuring the vendor has the right procedures in place, so make sure your vendor compliance checklist includes accurate contact information, and a timeline of when that communication will happen for your vendors.

-Requiring vendors to meet certain security standards is a good step to take, but having your vendors check off a box doesn’t mean they’re properly securing your data.
-And even if your vendors comply with your policies, security incidents can still occur on their network, to your data.
+Requiring vendors to meet certain security standards is good to include in your vendor compliance checklist, but it doesn’t mean they’re properly securing your data.
+Even if your vendors comply with your policies, security incidents can still occur on their network which impacts your data.

-For example, if you have a non-compliant vendor who provides a critical service for your organization, you’ll need your VRM program to help them improve in important areas.
-For this reason, businesses with strong vendor compliance programs as well as strong vendor risk management programs have a much more advanced approach to handling vendor issues.
-To that end, we’ve listed below six things your company can begin doing in order to build up your VRM program.
+Businesses with strong vendor compliance programs as well as strong third-party risk management programs have a much more advanced approach to handling vendor issues.
+To that end, we’ve listed below six things your company can begin doing in order to build up your TPRM program.

 1. Focus on your most critical vendors.

 You can’t simply lump all your third parties into one category and decide that they’re all of equal importance.
-It’s paramount to identify and focus on the vendors who have either direct access to your corporate network or access to your sensitive data.
-You’ll want to know in detail who those vendors are, what they have access to, how they’re connected to you, and how much sensitive data they handle.
-Then you can add specific contractual language to those agreements that will help enforce your compliance standards.
+It’s crucial to identify and focus on the most critical vendors who have either direct access to your corporate network or access to your sensitive data.
+You’ll want to know in detail who those vendors are, what they have access to.
+You can then add specific contractual language to those agreements that will help enforce your compliance standards.

 2. Set thresholds and standards for lower-tier vendors.

-For these lower-tier vendors, it’s important to have a monitoring and alert system in place, like Security Ratings, so you can find out automatically of any security change that may impact your organization.
+For these lower-tier vendors it’s important to have a monitoring and alert system in place.
+Bitsight Security Ratings allow you to automatically find out of any security change that may impact your organization.

 3. Assess your vendors’ security measures.

-Managing your vendor’s risk typically begins with a questionnaire that asks about their high-level security practices.
+Managing your vendor’s risk typically begins with a cyber security risk assessment questionnaire that asks about their high-level security practices.
 It’s good to have this documentation, but the information is subjective.
 Your vendors might be telling you what they believe to be true, but what if they’re mistaken?